KinMo: Kinematic-aware Human Motion Understanding and Generation: Experiments

 \subsection{Text-Motion Generation}

-\textbf{Evaluation Metrics.} We adopt (1) \textit{Frechet Inception Distance} (FID), as an overall motion quality metric to measure the distribution difference between features of the generated and real motions; (2) \textit{R-Precision} and \textit{multimodal distance} to quantify the semantic alignment between input text and generated motions; and (3) \textit{Multimodality} for assessing the diversity of motions generated from the same text following T2M~\cite{guo2022humanml3d}.
-Please refer to the supplementary document for further details on our metrics.
+\textbf{Evaluation Metrics.} We adopt (1) \textit{FID}~\cite{heusel2017fid} as an overall motion quality metric to measure the difference between generated and real motion distributions; (2) \textit{R-Precision (R-Prec)} and \textit{multimodal distance (MM-Dist)} to quantify the semantic alignment between text and generated motions; and (3) \textit{Multimodality (MModality)} to assess the diversity of motions generated from the same text, as in T2M~\cite{guo2022humanml3d}\looseness=-1.

+\textbf{Evaluation Settings.} To present a fair comparison, we consider each T2M method as the whole system.
+For KinMo, we apply a different random seed during inference.
+Motion Reasoner generates the group- and interaction-level motion descriptions based on the provided global action descriptions and feeds them into the generator.

-\textbf{Evaluation Results.} We compare KinMo against various methods for T2M Generation~\cite{tevet2022humanmotiondiffusionmodelmdm, zhang2022motiondiffuse, guo2024momask, pinyoanuntapong2024mmm, petrovich2022temos, motionlcm}.
-As presented in~\cref{tab:humanml3d}, our method attains the best motion generation quality with the highest text alignment score.
-Additionally, thanks to the introduction of explicit joint-group and interaction motion representations, we observe that KinMo generates better aligned motions for any given dense and fine-grained text descriptions shown in ~\cref{fig:visual_comparison}, while other baseline methods fail to capture local body part movements.
+\textbf{Evaluation Results.} \cref{tab:humanml3d} compares KinMo with various methods for T2M generation~\cite{tevet2022humanmotiondiffusionmodelmdm, zhang2022motiondiffuse, guo2024momask, pinyoanuntapong2024mmm, petrovich2022temos, motionlcm,fgmdm,jin2024localactionguidedmotiondiffusion,finemogen,parco,liu2023bridging}.
+Our method attains the best motion generation quality with the highest text alignment score (R-Prec and MM-Dist).
+Thanks to the introduction of explicit group- and interaction-level descriptions, we observe that KinMo generates better aligned motions for any given dense and fine-grained text descriptions shown in ~\cref{fig:visual_comparison}, while other baseline methods fail to capture local body part movements.

-\textbf{User Study.} We conducted a user study involving 20 participants and 320 samples - 80 from each of KinMo, MoMask~\cite{guo2024momask}, MMM~\cite{pinyoanuntapong2024mmm} and STMC~\cite{petrovich24stmc}, to assess the quality of our results.
-Each participant was presented the video clips in a random order and asked to rate the results between 1 (lowest) to 5 (highest) based on (1) \textit{realness}, (2) correctness of text-motion \textit{alignment}, and (3) \textit{overall impression}. \cref{fig:user-study} shows KinMo achieves higher Mean Opinion Scores (MOS) on all the criteria compared to the other methods, thereby proving improved accuracy of synthesized motion and better alignment with text condition.
+\textbf{User Study.} To assess the quality of our results, we conduct a user study involving 20 participants and 320 samples, 80 from KinMo, MoMask~\cite{guo2024momask}, MMM~\cite{pinyoanuntapong2024mmm}, and STMC~\cite{petrovich24stmc}, respectively.
+Each participant was presented the video clips in a random order and asked to rate the results between 1 (lowest) and 5 (highest) based on (1) \textit{realness}, (2) correctness of text-motion \textit{alignment}, and (3) \textit{overall impression}. \cref{fig:user-study} shows that, unlike other baseline methods, KinMo achieves higher Mean Opinion Scores (MOS) overall.